EvanZhouDev/UtilKit/README.md

 > **Warning**
 > This module doesn't work with the `Bun` runtime as of now.

+> This import section is out-of-date.
+I'm gonna fix it very soon!
 To use, put this at the top of your JS code:
 ```javascript
 require("utilkit")();